 Assigning Derived Constants and Creating the Screen Object

 Listing 7-2 assigns constants that are derived from other constants.
-These are values that the user shouldn’t need to edit if they repeatedly use the program to, for example, test out different rectangle sizes or elevation limits.
+These are values that will update automatically if the user changes the previous constants to, for example, test out different rectangle sizes or elevation limits.
 The listing ends by creating tkinter screen and canvas objects for the final display.

-# CONSTANTS: Derived and fixed:
+# CONSTANTS: Derived:

 IMG_HT, IMG_WIDTH = IMG_GRAY.shape